brikis98/yevgeniy-brikman-homepage/_posts/2012-02-09-seven-languages-in-seven-weeks-prolog.md

 As an example, consider sorting a collection of integers.
 In an imperative language, you would describe all the steps of a sorting algorithm:

 1. Divide the collection into sublists of size 1.
 1. Merge pairs of sublists together into a new sublist, keeping the values in sorted order.
 1. Continue merging the larger sublists together until there is only 1 list remaining.

 With declarative programming, you would instead describe what the output list should look like:

 1. It has every element in the original list.
-1. Each value at position *i* in the output list is less than or equal to the value at position *i + 1.*
+1. Each value at position `i` in the output list is less than or equal to the value at position `i + 1`.

 And that's it.
 The prolog compiler would take this description and figure out how to assemble a list that matches your description.